Getting around India by train...

 -

-The i-ticket option: You only need to use the i-ticket option if for some reason the e-ticket option isn't available for the train you want. i-tickets (i = internet) are sent by courier to any Indian address you specify (for example, the hotel where you will be staying) in Delhi, Bombay, Calcutta, Madras and other specified Indian cities.
+You only need to use the i-ticket option if for some reason the e-ticket option isn't available for the train you want. i-tickets (i = internet) are sent by courier to any Indian address you specify (for example, the hotel where you will be staying) in Delhi, Bombay, Calcutta, Madras and other specified Indian cities.
 If you ask for them to be delivered to your hotel, the courier will need to see a letter authorising delivery if you are not there to sign for the tickets, so you will have to arrange this with the hotel.
 An email or fax to the hotel authorising them to take delivery is sufficient.
 To see which postcodes in which cities are covered by the courier service, select 'PIN codes covered' from the www.irctc.co.in home page.
 You will need to know the full address and postcode (which is called a PIN code in India) for your hotel.
-If these collection and delivery arrangements don't suit you, and for some reason you can't use the e-ticket option, it may be better to book through an IndRail pass agency using an IndRail pass as explained below.

 -